Home

 Physalis and Sapota Information

 Color of a fruit helps in determining its nutrient content and hence, its nutritional value.
 Therefore, color can considered as an important factor of Physalis and Sapota Information.
 Physalis is found in shades of bright yellow and orange and Sapota is found in shades of dark green, green-yellow and orange green.
 Get Physalis vs Sapota characteristics comparison of the basis of properties like their taste, texture, color, size, seasonal availability and much more!
 Physalis belongs to Fruit Vegetable category whereas Sapota belongs to Berry category.
-Physalis originated in Chile and Peru while Sapota originated in Central America, North America and Unknown.
+Physalis originated in Chile and Peru while Sapota originated in Central America and North America.

 Physalis and Sapota Varieties

 Physalis and Sapota varieties form an important part of Physalis vs Sapota characteristics.
 Due to advancements and development in the field of horticulture science, it is possible to get many varieties of Physalis and Sapota.
 The varieties of Physalis are Physalis franchetii, Physalis pruinosa, Physalis peruviana, Physalis heterophylla and Physalis philadelphica whereas the varieties of Sapota are Bush Table Queen, Heirloom Table Queen, Festival Hybrid, Early Acorn Hybrid, Table Ace, Ebony and Cream of the Crop.
 The shape of Physalis and Sapota is Round and Round respecitely.
-Talking about the taste, Physalis is na in taste and Sapota is sweetish.
+Talking about the taste, Physalis is in taste and Sapota is sweetish.

 Compare High Calorie Fruits